eesope/1800_202330_TeamDTC03/README.md

 List team members and/or short bio's here...
 * Hi, My name is Saeyoung!
 I am excited to start this journey of creating a web application.
 * Hi, my name is Tony!
 I am excited to do this project because I love to make this city smarter with tech.
 * Hi, my name is Ella!I am excited to start this project!
+I hope this project turns out wonderful!

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.